Asking the right questions before and during your trek can help save you time, money, and your life.

 Trekking in Nepal can be great experience so long as you don’t skimp on days or a guide.
 Just some advice based on the people I’ve met over the years and my own personal experience in Nepal.

 One last thing.
 Preparation is king.
 I’ve dedicated many pages in my books and this website on where to trek, how to trek, equipment you need and yes I’ve also detailed all the treks listed with daily photos and the best trekking maps.
 Want to be prepared ahead of time?
-Get my first time trekking in Nepal guidebook. or better yet my complete Nepal Guidebook.
+Get my Trekking in Nepal guidebook or my complete Nepal Guidebook.

 Take a look below and you’ll find out why this beats all other guidebooks!